-If you’re comfortable in doing so, expand your search by offering remote opportunities, especially if you’re located in a smaller city where the talent pool may be smaller.
-According to LinkedIn, 40% of millennials say that having flexibility and working remotely is a priority.
+If you’re comfortable doing so, expand your search by offering remote opportunities, especially if you’re located in a smaller city where the talent pool may be smaller.
+According to HR Morning, 86% of millennials say that having flexibility and working remotely is a priority.

 Not in a spot to hire employees at this time?
-Connect with another competitive or complementary marketing agency.
-If you offer paid advertising services, reach out to other ones that may be short on bandwidth and you can offer your expertise to their clients.
-Some agencies tend to be transparent about this and others may want to white label you, so it’s up to your preference on how you want to work.
+Connect with another competitive or complementary marketing provider.
+If you offer website design services, reach out to other agencies that may be short on bandwidth, and you can offer your expertise to their clients.
+Some agencies are transparent about this and others may want to white label you, so it’s up to your preference on how you want to work.

 Combining forces with an agency that offers complementary services is a great way to expand your team and your offering while staying competitive with other digital marketing agencies.

 But sometimes it’s worth rethinking your agency’s own offerings to find the best strategy for growth.